 With the removal of a regulatory minimum salary, firms are now required to pay no more than the national minimum wage.

 Why should my organisation adopt the recommended minimum salary?

 This profession has long supported an ethos that entry to the profession should be on merit and that age, disability, gender, marital status, sexual orientation, race, religion or belief, or social background should not be a barrier to entry.

-A full equality and impact assessment was undertaken by the Law Society in 2012 looking at the impact of an abolition of the minimum salary for trainee solicitors.
+The Law Society undertook a full equality and impact assessment in 2012 looking at the impact of an abolition of the minimum salary for trainee solicitors.